 A school teacher wants to have a public drop box (not Dropbox) where students can upload homework assignments.
 A recruiter wants to have an online form where job applicants can upload their resumes.
-A news organization may need a public drop box where people can upload files anonymously.
+A designer may need a public drop box where clients can upload photographs easily.

 Google Forms would have been a perfect solution here but unfortunately you cannot upload files to Google Drive through Forms.